 Table: Adverse Scenario #2

 It is quite natural to assume that insurers will lower credited rates and option budgets in an environment of low or negative business returns.
 Yes, that is quite possible - however, disintermediation risk will limit insurer's ability to move down rates.
-Also, many FA products have multi-year guarantees, and no one I knew has bought swaps last time I checked.
+Also, many FA products have multi-year guarantees.
 Also, let's not forget that in a scenario of severe cash drain, insurers can just discount their policies to earn a whole lot of new money (new policies) in a short amount of time, and later perhaps pierce bailout rates or staple free GLWB riders to those discounted policies.
-I like this business.
+Who doesn't like this business!